Mazotis/Homeserver/README.md

 A python websocket server/client to control various cheap IoT RGB BLE lightbulbs, DIY devices and programmable ON/OFF devices (TVs via HDMI-CEC, sound systems using LIRC, HTPCs using shutdown/wake-on-lan functions...)

-The server runs on a RPi3 or a linux-based bluetooth-enabled processor board and waits for requests, either from IFTTT (using a webhook Then That), from a device on-connection event (detected by pinging a static local IP, ie. for a mobile phone) or by a direct command-line call using playclient.py (for example, when called on a specific event/via a menu button on Kodi - or other HTPC softwares).
+The server runs on a RPi3 or a linux-based bluetooth-enabled processor board and waits for requests, either from IFTTT (using a webhook Then That), from a device on-connection event (detected by pinging a static local IP, ie. for a mobile phone), from the included webserver or by a direct command-line call using playclient.py (for example, when called on a specific event/via a menu button on Kodi - or other HTPC softwares).

 ## Why Lightserver ?
 * It allows to control multiple devices that uses different protocols at the same time.